-- Bachelor study programme takes 3 years and is completed by the bachelor state examination during which the students defend their bachelor thesis before the examination board.
+- Bachelor study programmes takes 3 years and is completed by the bachelor state examination during which the students defend their bachelor thesis before the examination board.
 Having passed the examination successfully, the students are awarded the Bachelor degree (bakalář in Czech), abbreviated to Bc (according to the Czech Act on Higher Education - Act No 111/1998 Coll.)

 - Master study programmes take 2 years and follow up from the bachelor study programmes.
 They are attended by the bachelor graduates from the Czech University of Life Sciences as well as from other Czech universities and from abroad.They are concluded by the defending master thesis before the state final examination.
 Successful students are awarded the master degree diploma and the Czech title “Inženýr” (Ingenieur, abbreviated Ing. according to the Czech Act on Higher Education - Act No 111/1998 Coll.) which corresponds with the MSc degree.